-Angkor and Cambodia in the Sixteenth Century
+Angkor and Cambodia in the Sixteenth Century, from Spanish and Portuguese Sources]

 by Bernard Philippe Groslier & Charles Ralph Boxer & Michael Smithies